-The Kansas Association of the Deaf (KAD) is a statewide non-profit organization operating independently of government and other organizations, with the office in Olathe, KS.
-Focusing on the philosophy of serving is not only to its membership, but all deaf and hard of hearing people in Kansas.
+The Kansas Association of the Deaf (KAD) is a statewide non-profit organization operating independently of government and other organizations.
+KAD serves not only to its membership, but to all Deaf and hard of hearing people in Kansas.
 KAD is dedicated to advocate, act and ensure the quality of life, rights and language of all Deaf Kansans of all ages are valued, respected and protected through legislation, policies, and community/government services.

-KAD was found in 1909 at a picnic in Wichita with 42 members because the founders were concerned about the welfare of the deaf community.
-The organization was chartered by the state of Kansas in 1910.
+KAD was found in 1909 at a picnic in Wichita with 42 members because the founders were concerned about the welfare of the Deaf community.
+The organization was chartered by the State of Kansas in 1910.
 KAD has been affiliated with National Association of the Deaf (NAD) since 1911.
 More information about NAD can be found at www.nad.org.